-If there is less than 400 MB of free disk space available in the / tmp directory, then complete one of the following steps:
+If there is less than 400 MB of free disk space available in the /tmp directory, then complete one of the following steps:

-- Delete unnecessary files from the /tmp directory to meet the disk space requirement. - Set the TMP and TMPDIR environment variables when setting the oracle user's environment (described later). - Extend the file system that contains the /tmp directory.
-If necessary, contact the system administrator for information about extending file systems. - Between 34 MB and 820 MB of disk space for the Oracle software, depending on the installation type df -k

-To determine the amount of free disk space available, enter the following command:
+- Delete unnecessary files from the /tmp directory to meet the disk space requirement. - Set the TMP and TMPDIR environment variables when setting the oracle user's environment. - Extend the file system that contains the /tmp directory.
+If necessary, contact the system administrator for information about extending file systems. - To determine the amount of free disk space available, enter the following command: